 #11 Over the tank loo roll holder

-There’s a load of cool solutions to store loo rolls if you’re short on space.
+There’s a load of cool DIY bathroom storage ideas for loo rolls, if you’re short on space.
 Our favourite involves no DIY and is cheap too!

 Holding two rolls and costing only £9, this clever solution by Wonder Worker can be attached over a cabinet door or toilet tank.